Zabrane/qlnd/doc/LightningTickerplants.md

   export LND_DIR=/path/to/my/.lnd
 ```

-During library loading, this environmental variable is used to set the location of both the TLS certificate, used for
+During library loading, this environmental variable is used to set read location a TLS certificate
-secure communication with `lnd`, and the Macaroon token, used to authenicate with `lnd` and control API access.
+and Macaroon token, both of which will be created by `lnd` on startup, and are used for secure communication and
+authentication, respectively.

-By default, the `qlnd.q` script tries to load the `admin.macaroon`, which is full access without caveats.
+By default, the `qlnd.q` script tries to load the `admin.macaroon`, which gives full API access without caveats.
 For applications
-requiring lower priviledged access, a invoice.macaroon and readonly.macaroon are also available, see [macaroons](https://github.com/lightningnetwork/lnd/blob/master/docs/macaroons.md).
+requiring lower priviledged access, an `invoice.macaroon` and `readonly.macaroon` are also available, see [Macaroons Guide](https://github.com/lightningnetwork/lnd/blob/master/docs/macaroons.md).

 https://github.com/lightningnetwork/lnd/blob/master/docs/macaroons.md

-In order to change the values of the `lnd` URL, TLS Certificate path and Macaroon token path post loading,
+In order to change the values of the `lnd` URL, TLS Certificate path or Macaroon token path post script loading,
-the following to the macaroon token which was created when your `lnd` node started up.
-The macaroon is used for RPC authentication.
+the following methods are available,.

 ```q
 $q qlnd.p